Who does the Grant Development & Compliance Department serve?

 Does Grant Development & Compliance manage the project's budget if the grant is awarded?

-The project's budget and reports are managed by the Restricted Accounting Department, which is separate from Grant Development & Compliance.
+The project's budget and reports are managed by the Grant Accounting Department, which is separate from Grant Development & Compliance.

 Who is authorized to sign a proposal submitted by Austin Community College?